 Again, excellent thought.
 However, while those transferred points from the Sapphire Preferred card turn into Rapids Rewards points, they are not Companion Pass qualifying points.
 So they’re good for reward flights… but not good for earning points towards the 110,000 needed for the Companion Pass.

 As you can see, the new rule of only signing up for one personal credit card is relatively new.
 And we got super lucky, because Taryn recently signed up for both personal credit cards and was able to earn the Companion Pass in February.

 Taryn signed up for the Southwest Rapid Rewards Plus card in October 2018.
 She purposely didn’t meet the spending needed to meet the sign-up bonus until January 2019, so that her bonus wouldn’t be realized until calendar year 2019.
 On January 1, she then applied for the Southwest Rapid Rewards Premier card.

 After meeting the minimum spending requirements for both cards, the sign-up bonuses posted at the end of each card’s billing period.
 We were able to earn 110,000 Rapid Rewards points by the end of February, which means Taryn earned the Companion Pass for the rest of 2019 as well as all of 2020.
 Like we needed any other excuse to travel.

 Bottom line: the Southwest Airlines Companion Pass is money.
 No, it’s not business class.
 And yes, you’ll still need to check in online to obtain your boarding position (which is the bane of Southwest Airlines for many people).
 But buy one, get one (almost) free airfare for 12+ months is an incredibly valuable perk.

 Want to know how exactly we plan to use our Southwest Airlines Companion Pass?
 Check out our awesome plans here.
-You can also sign up for our travel concierge to get unlimited credit card and awad booking assistance.
+You can also sign up for our travel concierge to get an unlimited credit card and award booking assistance.